(Back to the Crossroads Search main page)

 Survey of Income and Program Participation (SIPP) (Bureau of Labor Statistics)

 SIPP is a nationwide longitudinal survey for the U.S. that collects information on topics such as poverty, income, employment, and health insurance coverage.
 SIPP core content covers demographic characteristics, work experience, earnings, program participation, transfer income, and asset income; additional topical modules are also included with each wave.
-Data access for SIPP starting with 1996 through 2001 is available through DataFerret.
-Accompanying SAS, SPSS, Stata setup files and SIPP data files starting with 1984 are available from this NBER site.
+The site contains data and documentation back to 1984.

 The China County-Level Data on Population (Census) and Agriculture, Keyed to 1:1M GIS Map (1990) (CIESIN)